 Open to the community, grades 1 – 12

-Private lessons offer one-on-one instruction to students requiring more personal attention.
+Private lessons offer one-on-one instruction to students who are becoming more serious and desire more personal attention.
 Individualized stroke mechanics and technique adjustments, as well as catering to the student's specific needs, are emphasized.

 Register your child for group or private lessons through Punahou's After School and Summer School programs.

 Offered by coaches’ invitation only, grades 1 – 8

 Invitational programs offer development of physical and mental skills, appropriate for each age group and ability, and help prepare students for more competitive play.

 Invitations are mailed in mid May for the upcoming school year.

 |ACE Program||5 – 8||Mon/Thu|